Nikey646/VndbSharp/README.md

   - [ ] Nuget package (Github actions now builds a version of VndbSharp)

 ## API Version
 Updated to Vndb 2020-07-09 API version
-"set ulist" has not been added, because it is experimental
+The command "set ulist" has not been added, because it is experimental